-Market imperfections aside (e.g., tariffs, import quotas, and transactions costs), the U.S. price of oranges relevant for FCOJ should reflect the world price of these oranges.
+Market imperfections aside (e.g., tariffs, import quotas, and transactions costs), the U.S. price of oranges used for FCOJ production should reflect the world price of these oranges.
 This world price in turn depends on the interaction of the worldwide demand for and supply of oranges.
 Thus, a downward shift in U.S. supply does not necessarily map one-to-one with an increase in FCOJ prices.
 Moreover, volatility of FCOJ prices in general will depend on information about aggregate supply and demand beyond the U.S.

 Brazil and the U.S. account for over 85% of worldwide production of orange juice, with almost all U.S. production being consumed domestically and Brazil production being exported.
 The origin of FCOJ production in Brazil dates to the 1960's.
-The motivation for the development was the big freeze that destroyed a great part of the American groves, namely the 13 million adult orange trees that died in 1962 (see Table 1).
+The motivation for the development was the big freeze that destroyed a great part of the American groves, namely the 13 million adult orange trees that died in 1962 (see Table 2).
 Since the U.S. industry did not have enough raw materials to supply both their domestic market and the worldwide market, Brazil filled the gap by accelerating the development of their orange production and processing plants.
 In fact, by 1984, Brazil was the largest producer of FCOJ worldwide.

 Interestingly, similar to the U.S. market and its reliance on the Orlando area, the majority of oranges are produced in one area of Brazil, namely Sao Paolo.
-However, unlike Orlando's predicament with respect to weather, it is droughts rather than freezes that affect Brazilian production.
-The drought season in Brazil starts in July and ends in November.
-Total Brazilian supply is hence
+However, unlike Orlando's predicament with respect to weather, it is droughts rather than freezes that affect Brazilian production.18 The drought season in Brazil starts in July and ends in November.
+Total Brazilian supply is hence known by the winter season in the U.S., but may vary year-to- year.
+Dry weather may retard or damage buds that bear next season's harvest.
+Therefore, Brazil's news on production usually starts at the beginning of March.

-&lt;sup>16Since Brazilian groves are frost-free, summer droughts are usually the weather risk.
+18Since Brazilian groves are frost-free, summer droughts are usually the weather risk.
 In general, the state of Sao Paulo is especially suitable for the production of high quality oranges.
 It is characterized by an absence of frost, coupled with dry winter and heavy summer precipitation.
 This annual moisture pattern tends to result in a single blooming period, but does subject FCOJ production to droughts.